willypermana/Profil-Kesehatan/README.md

 ## fc-cache_batch.bat
 Saat kompilasi ke pdf, xelatex mungkin akan sering macet di `(c:/texlive/2016/texmf-dist/tex/latex/euenc/eu1lmr.fd)`.
 Dari beberapa sumber, hal ini karena xelatex tidak menemukan tembolok (cache) fonta lokal, lalu mencoba membaca ulang seluruh font di sistem.
 Jalankan skrip fc-cache_batch.bat sebagai administrator untuk membangun ulang tembolok fonta lokal.

+## Why so few samples on chart picture scripts?
+I *think* there's about 70+ charts used in this report.
+So it's too much efforts to edit and upload to begin with, and there are even some more charts that I had to scrap away because it didn't get editorial approval and thus didn't make it to the published version.
+I'm putting some samples here and there, though.